samsenko/quora-duplicates/README.md

 pretrained model to perform the word embedding and then write the results to a .npz file.
 The other one is entitled quora_duplicates_model and contains code to train the model as well as code to save the model and code to utilize the model to make a prediction.
 Both of these
 SHOULD ideally be run using Google TPU's (I have been running them using Google Colaboratory).
 Both of them MUST be run on a machine with at least 10GB of RAM (8GB is insufficient to store the post-embedding training data).
-This repository additionally contains the original data (questions.csv), the data after the embedding (quora_embedded.npz) and a fully trained model (quora_duplicates_feb19.h5).
+This repository additionally contains the data after the embedding (quora_embedded.npz) and a fully trained model (quora_duplicates_feb19.h5).
+The original data may be obtained through the
+Kaggle link below.

 ## Future improvements
 Due to the model's size, it is currently very slow to load (to the point where it is almost quicker to train it again from scratch).
 In